 Once the completed online application and supporting documents have been received and reviewed, selected candidates are contacted for an interview.
 Selected candidates are then asked to participate in a preview day on campus.
 This day is designed to afford the potential students and Next Steps staff more time to decide if Next Steps at Vanderbilt will be a good match for all.
 Application deadlines are November 15th for early consideration and January 15th for regular consideration.
 Accepted students must complete a week-long residential orientation at the Next Steps Summer Institute before coming to Vanderbilt.

 What are the factors in selection of a Next Steps at Vanderbilt student?

 A Next Steps at Vanderbilt student is between the ages of 18 and 26, was served under an Individual Education Plan (IEP) while in high school, and has an intellectual disability.
 Eligible students must have a strong desire to participate in the college experience, to secure paid employment, and to achieve greater independence.

 You can find out more about how to apply and the selection process here.

 Once complete application packets have been received and reviewed, selected candidates will be contacted to schedule an interview.
-Updated application materials will be posted before the beginning of each year.
+Updated application materials will be posted each year on July 1.